kamoshi/kamoshi.org/content/wiki/japanese/index.md

 using some mnemonics from the [Tofugu website][tofugu].
 My line of thought was that if I have to learn that sooner or later, better learn it right away.
 And I never had to use romaji as a result, in fact I detest romaji, and avoid it like fire, because seeing kanji always gives me more context.

-Seeing kanji feels like being right at home, and comfy.
+There also used to be a drag and drop hiragana learning web app thing that was quite popular back in like 2016, which I used as well, but it seems that it was taken down since.
+It's still playable via [Wayback Machine][wayback].

 If I had to choose the one single best decision I ever made when learning Japanese it's learning hiragana right away.